Models

 timeout, when a provider request should have a stricter per-request timeout.stream_timeout, when a streaming request should have a separate per-chunk read timeout.allowed_cidrs, when only callers from specific client IP ranges should use the model alias.background_model_check, when AISIX should probe a single-target model outside the request path and mark it unhealthy after failed probes.cooldown, when real request failures should temporarily exclude a single-target model from routing.rate_limit, when the limit should follow one model alias.
 For details, see Rate Limits.

 Multi-target models use the selected target model's provider settings, timeout, health, and cooldown behavior.
-Configure those fields on the target models, not on the multi-target alias.
+Ensemble models use the panel and judge model settings when those direct models are called.
+Configure provider settings, health, and cooldown behavior on the referenced direct models, not on the multi-target or ensemble alias.

 allowed_cidrs applies to the model alias the caller names.
 AISIX resolves the client IP from the immediate peer unless proxy.real_ip is configured to trust forwarded headers from your load balancer or ingress.